Table of Contents

 2. Associate your brand with people of substance

 Apple launched its memorable “Think Different” campaign as a counter to IBM’s “Think” slogan.
-Steve Jobs had also returned to Apple by this time and the campaign went down in history as incredibly daring.
-It also stayed true to the company’s identity.
+Steve Jobs had also returned by this time and the campaign went down in history as incredibly daring while still staying true to the company’s brand identity.

 The key takeaway: You should always choose to associate your brand, product or service with people who have depth of character and demonstrate admirable qualities.
 If you link your business to people who are famous for shallow reasons, you’ll miss out in the long run.